Find Grad Schools

 Find Schools Near

-What Do Labor Relations Specialist Do?
+What is a Labor Relations Specialist?

-Position Description Resolve disputes between workers and managers, negotiate collective bargaining agreements, or coordinate grievance procedures to handle employee complaints.
+Occupation Description Resolve disputes between workers and managers, negotiate collective bargaining agreements, or coordinate grievance procedures to handle employee complaints.

 • Develop employee health and safety policies.

-Things a Labor Relations Specialist Should Know How to Do
+What Every Labor Relations Specialist Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.